Miral-Kunapara/FedEx-Logistics-stream-data-pipeline/README.md

 ```bash
     python kafka_producer.ipynb
 ```
-- This script reads data from data/logistics.csv, serializes it into Avro format, and publishes it to the Kafka topic logistics-topic.
+- This script reads data from data/logistics.csv, serializes it into Avro format, and publishes it to the Kafka topic fedex_logistics.

 3. **Run Kafka consumer:**
 ```bash